iamthesaint/react-portfolio/README.md

 ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)

 ## Description
-My personal portfolio to showcase my projects and development experience/education.
+My personal portfolio created during a react course to showcase my projects and development experience/education. *No longer used as my portfolio*

 Created with React.